chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

 In the original paper, the author tried different variations of the model.
 - **CNN-rand**: The baseline model where the embedding layer is randomly initialized and then updated during training.
 - **CNN-static**: A model with pretrained vectors.
 However, the embedding layer is freezed during training.
-- **CNN-non-static**: Same as above but the embedding layers are fine-tuned during training.
+- **CNN-non-static**: Same as above but the embedding layers is fine-tuned during training.

 We will experiment with all 3 variations and compare their performance.
-Below is the report of our results and the results in the original paper.
+Below is the report of our results and the original paper's results.

 |Model            |Kim's results  |Our results  |
 |:----------------|:-------------:|:-----------:|